St. Martin's Day: Portuguese and Galician

-we'll eat chestnuts, we'll taste the wine.)

 St Martin's Day is widely celebrated in Galicia.
 It is the traditional day for slaughtering fattened pigs for the winter.
-This tradition has given way to the popular saying "A cada cerdo le llega su San Martín from Galician A cada porquiño chégalle o seu San Martiño ("Every pig gets its St Martin").
+This tradition has given way to the popular saying "A cada cerdo le llega su San Martín from Galician A cada porquiño chégalle o seu San Martiño ('Every pig gets its St Martin').
 The phrase is used to indicate that wrongdoers eventually get their comeuppance.
 In Moaña the San Martiño Festival starts early in the morning on 9 November and extends over four days.

 Sicilian

 In Sicily, November is the winemaking season.
-On the day Sicilians eat anise, hard biscuits dipped into Moscato, Malvasia or Passito. l'Estate di San Martino (Saint Martin's Summer) is the traditional reference to a period of unseasonably warm weather in early to mid November, possibly shared with the Normans (who founded the Kingdom of Sicily) as common in at least late English folklore.
+On the day Sicilians eat anise, hard biscuits dipped into Moscato, Malvasia or Passito. l'Estate di San Martino ('Saint Martin's Summer') is the traditional reference to a period of unseasonably warm weather in early to mid November, possibly shared with the Normans (who founded the Kingdom of Sicily) as common in at least late English folklore.
 The day is celebrated in a special way in a village near Messina and at a monastery dedicated to Saint Martin overlooking Palermo beyond Monreale.
 Other places in Sicily mark the day by eating fava beans.

 In art

 Pieter Bruegel the Elder's physically largest painting is The Wine of Saint Martin's Day, which depicts the saint giving charity.

 There is a closely similar painting by Peeter Baltens, which can be seen here.

-Simone Martini (XIV century) represented Saint Martin's life in several frescoes in a chapel of the Basilica of Saint Francis of Assisi in Assisi.
+Simone Martini (14th century) represented Saint Martin's life in several frescoes in a chapel of the Basilica of Saint Francis of Assisi in Assisi.